xmos/lib_qadc/doc/rst/qadc.rst

 - Take a timestamp when voltage crosses threshold.
 - Use the lookup table to calculate the start voltage.
 - Post process value to reduce noise and improve linearity.

+The rheostat reader currently supports arrays of any port width with the proviso that all ports are the same width.

 The potential reader offers good performance and is less susceptible to component tolerances due to the mathematics of using a parallel resistor network and the logarithm used.
 It will always achieve zero and full scale however if tolerances are too large then it may show worse non-linearity than the rheostat reader and, in particular, around the 35% setting point which corresponds the threshold voltage of the IO.
 It does however always remain monotonic in operation.
 The fact that a small amount of noise is present when taking readings close to the threshold point and a moving average filter is typically used, these non-linearities are reduced in practice and more than eight bits of resolution can easily be achieved.